 Diverse Solutions—once a Zillow company—costs $39.95 per month, per user with a $99 setup fee.
 The IDX real estate connection offered by Diverse Solutions specializes in searches using Google Maps; search results show up on a map to give buyers a clear sense of property location.

 iHomeFinder is for agents who want drip marketing tools included with their IDX service for $44.95, plus a $99 setup fee.
-The marketing tools and CRM included in iHomeFinder allow agents to track leads and stay engaged with drip email campaigns throughout the sales process.
+The real estate marketing tools and CRM included in iHomeFinder allow agents to track leads and stay engaged with drip email campaigns throughout the sales process.

 4. Showcase IDX